GasStationManager/GasStationManager.github.io/_posts/2025-05-15-alphabeta-claude.markdown

 Claude created a full implementation in one go,  complete with checks guarding each `sorry`, following the style suggested in our previous post.
 However, when I asked Claude to send the code to LeanTool to get the actual proof goals corresponding to the `sorry`s, and compare against the checks it created, it found out that in 10 of the 12 cases the checks matched the goals from `sorry`s but in 2 cases the checks did not match the goals from `sorry`s.

-I asked Claude to fix those checks to match the goals, and then run `pbtdp.py` on the resulting source file.
-We were only able to run about 10 samples within Claude's 2 minute execution timeout window.
-All the samples we tried did pass, but that is not enough to cover the 12 branches of Claude's implementation.
-I have subsequently run `pbtdp.py` on the command line without time limit, and was able to do more samples and all of those passed.
+I asked Claude to fix those checks to match the goals.
 Here is Claude's implementation of `alphabeta`:
 ```
 def alphabeta (g: GameTree) (alpha beta: Int)